07 Sep The Week I Burned My Ego

-AS I PULLED INTO the retreat center circled with towering cedars, blossoming wildflowers, and the deep green richness emblematic of the Pacific Northwest, I saw smoke.
-Surely this couldn’t be an actual re on the premises, I thought.
+As I pulled into the retreat center circled with towering cedars, blossoming wildflowers, and the deep green richness emblematic of the Pacific Northwest, I saw smoke.
+Surely this couldn’t be an actual fire on the premises, I thought.
 But it was.
 Local firefighters were just beginning a controlled burn of an old barn.
-After checking in and getting settled, I watched in curiosity and awe the bright ames pouring from the windows as the re keepers positioned themselves and their hoses to carefully control the deconstruction.
+After checking in and getting settled, I watched in curiosity and awe at the bright flames pouring from the windows as the fire keepers positioned themselves and their hoses to carefully control the deconstruction.

 A few hours later, the men, the hoses, and their vehicles were gone.
 Broken stones and bricks lay among the charred wood.
 I trembled slightly.
 Was this going to happen to me on what’s called Path of Love?